-Indicator Monitoring type Reference period Data collection and verification Target or reference values NRW reduction, m3/year Monitoring the achievement of PWSPs' results and achievement of national objectives in relation to the results of measures Annual Derived from the national benchmarking system and data verification by the National Body monitoring the NLRAP implementation Figure 3.62 ILI Monitoring of results and comparing PWSPs in relation to the results of measures Annual Derived from the national benchmarking system and data verification by the National Body monitoring the NLRAP implementation Defined by the Council for Water Services after the establishment of the benchmarking system, except where the MESD is responsible for their definition for the purpose of the Regulation on special conditions to perform water service activities.
-Unit Real Loss, I/service connection/day Monitoring of results and comparing PWSPs in relation to the Annual Derived from the national benchmarking system and data verification by the National Body monitoring the NLRAP implementation Defined by the Council for Water Services after the establishment of the benchmarking system, except where the MESD is responsible for their definition for the purpose of the Regulation on special
+Indicator Monitoring type Reference period Data collection and verification Target or reference values NRW reduction, m 3 /year Monitoring the achievement of PWSPs' results and achievement of national objectives in relation to the results of measures Annual Derived from the national benchmarking system and data verification by the National Body monitoring the NLRAP implementation Figure 3.61 ILI Monitoring of results and comparing PWSPs in relation to the results of measures Annual Derived from the national benchmarking system and data verification by the National Body monitoring the NLRAP implementation Defined by the Council for Water Services after the establishment of the benchmarking system

-14 The integration of public water service providers also implies PWSPs including local water supply systems into their management based on a decision by the MESD once the technical usability of local water supply systems has been established.
+15 The integration of public water service providers also implies PWSPs including local water supply systems into their management based on a decision by the MESD once the technical usability of local water supply systems has been established.
 Following their takeover by the competent PWSPs, local water supply systems will be gradually restored and reconstructed, while those which are so worn out that they are not usable will be replaced with the new ones.
 It can therefore be expected that in the initial years the inclusion of local water supply systems into the public system will to a certain extent disturb the image/indicators of losses of public water supply systems, which should improve with the development of the systems and with the launch of a sustainable loss management system.
 (Local water supply systems are water supply structures from a source or another abstraction point to the point of connection of the final user or to a public tap (Local water supply systems are outside of the public water supply systems or individual systems of water supply, the construction of which was financed directly by natural persons and exceptionally by legal persons, in order to provide water for human consumption for one settlement, several settlements or part of a settlement).
 Data by competent institutions suggests that there are around 200 local water supply systems recorded in Croatia to which around 50,000 people or 1.4% of the population is connected).